jphmrst/PLC/README.md

 may want to note the configuration which the `setup` appends to your `.emacs` file, and integrate it with your own preferred setup.

 *Verifying agda-mode*.
-Open the `hello-world.agda` file which you set up earlier.

- - To load and type-check the file, use
+Open the `testnats.agda` file which you set up earlier.
+Load and type-check the file by typing
 [`C-c C-l`][agda-docs-emacs-notation].

- - To compile the file and generate the executable, use `C-c C-x C-c`.
-   This will not actually run the executable file, but you can run it yourself from the command line.

-*Auto-loading `agda-mode` in Emacs.* Since version 2.6.0, Agda has had support for literate editing with Markdown, using the `.lagda.md` extension.
+*Auto-loading `agda-mode` in Emacs*.
+Since version 2.6.0, Agda has had support for literate editing with Markdown, using the `.lagda.md` extension.
 One issue is that Emacs will default to Markdown editing mode for files with a `.md` suffix.
 In order to have `agda-mode` automatically loaded whenever you open a file ending with `.agda` or